immortalvm/ivm-fs/README.md

 ## Compiling

-Once the filesystem is generate, you can link a program with the generated C containing the filesystem, so that the primitives included in it will replace those of newlib, therefore enabling to access the files in a stardard way:
+Once the filesystem is generated, you can link a program with the generated C containing the filesystem, so that the primitives included in it will replace those of newlib, therefore enabling to access the files in a stardard way:

 ```ivm64-gcc ivmfs.c main.c ```   ```    #compile ivmfs.c before libraries```